Dellann Elliott Mydland | Founder & President & Board Chair

 John Curley | Ambassador

-John Curley as served as a member of the Sammamish City Council and has worked for 14 years as the host of Seattle’s King 5 TV’s Evening Magazine, the highest-rated regionally produced TV show in the country.
-The show has been honored with numerous regional Emmy Awards and the Edward R. Morrow Award for excellence in Journalism.
+Co-host of KIRO radio’s Tom and Curley show and auctioneer extraordinaire, John Curley also serves as a consultant to nonprofits in “finding the money” in fundraising events.
+John has been a member of the Sammamish City Council and for many years, was host of Seattle’s King 5 TV’s Evening Magazine, which, at that time, was the highest-rated regionally produced TV show in the country.
+The show also received numerous regional Emmy Awards and the Edward R. Murrow Award for Excellence in Journalism.
 John has earned numerous awards for his work in the community and in the field of broadcasting, including appearing on stage at Seattle’s 5th Avenue Theatre.

 Jean Smart | Ambassador & Chris Elliott Fund National Spokesperson